TayyubaK/SQL-Project/QA.md

 SELECT *
 FROM null_check
 WHERE country <> 'NULL'
-    AND city <> 'NULL'
+    AND city <> 'NULL';
 --56 rows affected;
 --81 rows with transaction data, 25 rows of those had cities that would be updated to 'NULL'.
---81-25 = 56 so the query correctly removes rows.
+--81-25 = 56 so the query correctly removes rows with country/city data anomalies.
 ```

 ### **starting_with_questions - Question 1**